Beginners’ Dryland Intake Workshops

 We’ll return in the fall of 2024 for more dryland workshops.

 Love winter?
 If your dog pulls you on leash, there’s a good chance they will be great in harness.

-A beginner lesson, taught by Snow Motion co-coordinators Susie Strachan and Lorne Volk, will give you a taste of what it’s like to train your dog to pull you on skis or a kick sled.
+A beginner lesson, taught by Snow Motion co-coordinators Susie Strachan and Lorne Volk, and assistant coordinators Asmara Polcyn and Nick Turchyn, will give you a taste of what it’s like to train your dog to pull you on skis or a kick sled.

 The lesson covers how to gear up and how to train your dog to follow the mushing commands.

 We will talk about how to modify your current ski set for skijoring, and how to purchase skis if you don’t already have them.

 - Your dog(s) must be over 6 months of age in order to train.
 You must have your own dog (we don’t supply them).

 - A leash for the dog(s), and good footwear for yourself.